-What hot new activity is fun, free, family-friendly, and taking adventurers to beautiful new spots every day?
+What activity is fun, free, family-friendly, and taking adventurers to beautiful new spots every day?
 Geocaching!

 If you enjoy solving puzzles, hiking and travel, geocaching – a real-world, outdoor treasure hunting game using GPS-enabled devices – could be your new passion.
 A growing number of people across the nation are venturing out on geocaching missions, visiting places they otherwise might not see.